 Jim desperately wanted to go to Cuba, and the failure of a leeward shroud enroute to Key West gave him the perfect excuse.
 "We limped into Hemingway Marina just outside Havana, and then had four of our best days ever!"
 Jim remembers with enthusiasm.
 "I was surprised to find that the Cubans love Americans, and to see how many tourists were there.
 It's only we Americans who don't go to Cuba, so they seem to be doing just fine."
 Jim wanted to give Debbie - who had run Jim up and down the mast seven times for the leeward shroud jury rig - a 'big night' in Havana.
 There was just one problem: having planned to hit the ATMs upon landfall at Key West, they had no money.
 And there are no capitalist ATMs in Cuba.
 But as Debbie proved, there's a solution to every problem.
-She strolled by the biggest boat in Hemingway Marina one day and managed to introduce herself to the captain.
+She strolled by the biggest boat in Hemingway Marina one day and managed to introduce her-Cuba was an unscheduled stop required by a broken shroud.
+Havana was a surprise to the Gregorys - a very pleasant surprise.

+CHANGES self to the captain.
 By the second day, she and the captain were good enough friends that he was willing to cash a pretty hefty check for the couple.
-So Jim and Debbie got their big night - it happened to be St. Patrick's Day - and enjoyed strolling the Havana streets, listening to the a capella singers, visting the rum museums, and relaxing in the outdoor patios of the old hotels.
+So Jim and Debbie got their big night - it happened